“People do not care how much you know until they know how much you care.” – Theodore Roosevelt

 I am beyond thrilled to celebrate the 20th year of HLK Art Group this year!
-It is not only a professional milestone for providing dedicated service to my loyal clientele all these years but a personal one that marks the year I finally found the courage to do what means so much to me–making people happy through art!
+It is not only a professional milestone for providing dedicated service to my loyal clientele all these years but a personal one that marks the year I finally found the courage to do what I love most–helping people find joy through art!

 At the start of my art career, I somehow thought it would be a good idea to curate small exhibitions out of my almost empty uptown apartment.
 No furniture, just a bed and lots of art—the bigger the better.
 I hosted vernissages each month and had friends come from all over to see the latest young artists on the scene.
 One friend asked, where do you live?
 I replied ‘right here!’

 I started with a seemingly random array of artists but ended up focusing on women artists and new media—generally under recognized and undervalued art (soon after I started a small digital/video art collection of my own foreshadowing my current interest in NFTs).
-Emerging artists at the time included Amy Sillman, Pia Dehne, Marcia Lyons, Ellen Harvey, Jennifer Coates, Siebren Versteeg, Angelo Filomeno, and Terry Haggerty, just to name a few.
+Emerging artists at the time included Amy Sillman, Odili Donald Odita, James Sienna, Ellen Harvey, Jennifer Coates, Marcia Lyons, Siebren Versteeg, Angelo Filomeno, and Terry Haggerty, just to name a few.

 Many were still just emerging but I received positive feedback so I kept at it.
 I soon realized I was bringing downtown artists to uptown collectors helping build awareness around young artists.

 I always knew art was my escape and happy place but I never took it seriously enough to pursue as a viable career.
 It wasn’t until 9/11 hit NY when I finally had my ah-ha moment.
 My elementary school teacher was the first adult that praised my artwork but I didn’t think much about it then–my how hindsight is 20/20!

 Contact us today for a consultation! email@example.com